 Quick Tips – How to Limit Your Attack Surface

-What Do You Mean “Attack Surface”?
+What Do You Mean by “Attack Surface”?

 Why Does Your Attack Surface Matter?